winterwolfxvi/strat-and-app-demo/README.md

 After you're done installing Live Server, move to index.html on the sidebar to begin making your very own web portfolio :D To use Live server, click "Go Live" on the bottom navigation bar of Visual Studio Code.
 (Either bottom left or bottom right)

+When making changes, make sure to save using Ctrl+S so you can see your changes on the Live Server Browser.

 Have fun!
 Feel free to ask any questions.